scottyab/ssl-pin-generator/readme.md

 sha1/T5x9IXmcrQ7YuQxXnxoCmeeQ84c=
 ```

-If using okhttp copy you use them with the `com.squareup.okhttp.CertificatePinner`
+Then if you are using okhttp add them to the `com.squareup.okhttp.CertificatePinner` like this (from the [okhttp java docs](https://github.com/square/okhttp/blob/92bf318a70a9e2194e626ff2c2f4266b0bbb09e5/okhttp/src/main/java/com/squareup/okhttp/CertificatePinner.java#L160))

 ```java
 CertificatePinner certificatePinner = new CertificatePinner.Builder()